NodeMCU-Tool/NodeMCU-Tool/README.md

 directly from the command line.

-*Successful tested on Windows10, Debian 8,9,10 and Ubuntu 14,15,16,17,18 - works out of the box without any tweaks*
+*Successful tested on Windows 10, Debian 8, 9, 10 and Ubuntu 14, 15, 16, 17, 18 - works out of the box without any tweaks*

 Compatibility
 -------------